crosscompute/email-automation/input.md

 { contacts }

-Please put attachments in ~/Documents/attachments.
+{ BUTTON_PANEL }

 You can send multiple attachments to each recipient.

 [See Code for this Automation](https://github.com/crosscompute/email-automation)